Some People Don’t Need Annuities

-As much as I say that every situation is unique, the truth is most people fit in one of several categories of retirement preparedness.
-If you’ve ever spoken with me than you might remember me telling you a story of someone in a very similar situation.
+As much as I say that every situation is unique, the truth is most people fit into one of several categories of retirement preparedness.
+If you’ve ever spoken with me then you might remember me telling you a story of someone in a very similar situation.
 It is helpful to see that others have been in your position and have retired with a strategy that works.

 Categories are general and specific.
 How and why to use annuities are specific categories that separate the majority of people into unique situations.
 Everyone also fits into a more general category that indicates whether they need an annuity or not.

 Because most people are nervous around salesman I feel the need to make sure everyone understands that my goal is not always to sell annuities.
 My goal is to help you find answers, regardless of what that means for me.